Arnnon Geshuri: Tesla (2009–17)

 He was the vice president of human resources at Tesla Inc. from November 2009.
 Geshuri said the company was committed to bringing manufacturing jobs "back to California".
 In 2015, Geshuri led a hiring spree for Tesla.
 Geshuri placed an emphasis on hiring military veterans in large numbers.
 He left Tesla in May 2017, with Tesla saying he would be "taking a short break before moving on to a new endeavor".

 He later became Chief People Officer at Livongo Health, retaining the role when they were taken over by Teladoc Health, and was still in that position in late 2023.

 Wikimedia Foundation (January 2016)

 Geshuri was appointed to the Wikimedia Foundation's board of trustees in January 2016 for a two-year term.
-Following controversy among Wikimedia volunteers, including a "no confidence" petition, due to his historical involvement in the collusion over recruiting practices at Silicon Valley corporations that resulted in prosecution by the U.S. Department of Justice, Geshuri stepped down.
+Following controversy among Wikimedia volunteers, including a "no confidence" petition, due to his historical involvement in the collusion over recruiting practices at Silicon Valley corporations that resulted in prosecution by the U.S. Department of Justice and a settlement of $415 million, Geshuri stepped down on 28 January.